AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    Adobe Analytics uses cross-account authentication to upload files from Adobe Analytics to the specified location in your GCP instance.

-   To configure a Google Cloud Platform bucket as the destination for a data feed:
+   To configure a GCP bucket as the destination for a data feed:

    1. In the Adobe Analytics admin console, in the [!UICONTROL **Destination**] section, select [!UICONTROL **Google Cloud Platform**].